roblaing/webgames/ricerocks/README.md

 Event-driven programming broadly involves three types of things:

 <ol>
-  <li>Listeners: In JavaScript, created with <a href="https://developer.mozilla.org/en-US/docs/Web/API/EventTarget/addEventListener">
+  <li>Listeners: In JavaScript, these are created with <a href="https://developer.mozilla.org/en-US/docs/Web/API/EventTarget/addEventListener">
 target.addEventListener(type, listener [, options]);</a> where
 <a href="https://developer.mozilla.org/en-US/docs/Web/API/EventTarget">target</a> is Window, Document, or other HTML element,
 and <a href="https://developer.mozilla.org/en-US/docs/Web/Events">type</a> is something like "keyup", "keydown", or "click".